Skip to main content

 List or table?

 Lists and tables serve different purposes.
-Using the correct component makes the experience clearer for all users, especially for those with cognitive or learning difficulties, or those using screen readers.
+Using them correctly improves clarity for all users, especially those using screen readers or those with cognitive impairments.

-• A list presents related information in a clear, scannable way.
+• A list presents related information in a clear way.

-• A table allows users to view and compare multiple groups of information.
+• A table allows users to view and compare information organised in rows and columns.

 Text

-A common mistake when writing lists is incorrect use of colons, full stops, commas, and capital letters.
-There are two main rules for punctuation.
+A common mistake when writing lists is incorrect use of colons, full stops, commas, and capitalisation.
+There are two main rules for punctuation:

 • do not use a colon after the introduction

-• do not use a full stop or comma at the end of each item
+• do not use a full stop at the end of each item

-1. When each item is a complete sentence, use a colon in the introductory sentence.
-In addition, remember the following:
+1. When each item is a complete sentence:

 Edit this page on github.com (opens in a new tab)